GeoLoom: High-quality Geometric Diagram Generation from Textual Input: Introduction

-To this end, GeoLoom is designed as a two-stage framework comprising an \textbf{autoformalization module} and a \textbf{coordinate solver}, which work in tandem to enable precise translation from linguistic descriptions to structured diagrams.
-1) The autoformalization module translates natural language into a structured formal representation using GeoLingua, a syntactically and semantically tailored formal language designed to express geometric constraints and constructive dependencies.
-GeoLingua organizes geometric content into two fundamental categories: geometric primitives and constraints.
-Primitives include free and dependent points, reflecting their constructional hierarchy, while constraints encode spatial relations, such as lengths and angles, that define the topological relations among primitives.
-2) The second module, the coordinate solver, optimizes spatial coordinates by satisfying geometric constraints for diagram rendering.
-To solve it efficiently, we adopt a Monte Carlo-based optimization algorithm~\citep{montecarlo1949}, which iteratively refines the positions of free points through stochastic perturbations.
-During optimization, we introduce a quantitative objective that evaluates the extent to which geometric constraints are violated, and then seek to minimize these violations by probabilistically sampling from the solution space.
+To this end, we propose GeoLoom, a two-stage framework that decouples logical reasoning from spatial realization through an autoformalization module and a geometric constraint solver.
+1) The autoformalization module translates natural language descriptions into GeoLingua, a formal language specifically architected to capture the interplay between geometric primitives and their constructive dependencies.
+Within GeoLingua, geometric content is categorized into primitives and constraints.
+Primitives are organized into a hierarchy of free and dependent points, reflecting their causal construction order.
+Concurrently, constraints encode rigorous spatial relations, such as metric lengths and angular orientations, that dictate the underlying topology of the diagram.
+2) The second stage transforms these formal specifications into a visual diagram by optimizing point coordinates.
+We employ a Monte Carlo-based optimization algorithm~\cite{montecarlo1949} to efficiently navigate the high-dimensional solution space.
+This solver iteratively refines the positions of free points via stochastic perturbations, guided by a quantitative objective function that penalizes constraint violations.
+By minimizing this ``geometric energy", the framework probabilistically converges on a precise spatial configuration that satisfies all mathematical prerequisites for accurate rendering.

-Experimental results show that our proposed model, GeoLoom, achieves significant improvements over state-of-the-art baselines in both qualitative and quantitative evaluations.
-Furthermore, analysis of generation time demonstrates superior computational efficiency, supporting practical deployment in educational settings.
-In summary our contributions are, \begin{itemize} -2in \item We design GeoLingua, a generation-oriented formal language that encodes geometric primitives, constraints, and constructive dependencies.
-Based on this, we construct GeoNF, a high-quality paired dataset aligning natural language descriptions with formal representations, providing a robust benchmark for GeoLingua autoformalization evaluation.
+Experimental results demonstrate that GeoLoom significantly outperforms state-of-the-art baselines across both qualitative and quantitative metrics, establishing a new benchmark for geometric accuracy and logical consistency.
+Furthermore, an analysis of inference latency reveals that GeoLoom achieves superior computational efficiency; this rapid generation capability underscores its suitability for real-time applications in educational technology and automated content creation.
+In summary, our primary contributions are as follows: \begin{itemize} -2in \item \textbf{Formal Language and Dataset.} We introduce GeoLingua, a generative formal language that explicitly encodes the hierarchical structure of geometric primitives, constraints, and constructive dependencies.
+Building on this foundation, we curate GeoNF, a high-quality paired dataset aligning natural language with formal representations, which serves as a rigorous benchmark for geometric diagram autoformalization.